-American Minute with Bill Federer July 10 - Andrew Jackson ends The Bank of the United States!
+American Minute with Bill Federer JULY 10 - Andrew Jackson & The Bank War

 American Minute with Bill Federer

-July 10 - Andrew Jackson ends The Bank of the United States!
+JULY 10 - Andrew Jackson & The Bank War

 1822, the rechartered second Bank of the United States was run by